 The VIP story begins in 2008 when it “introduced cartomizer technology to the UK”.
 Since then it has expanded into tanks and now mods such as the VIP Tense kit we will be looking at today.

-I must admit that I was taken aback when I opened the box and saw this tiny, gleaming little kit staring back at me.
+I must admit that I was taken aback when I opened the box and saw this tiny vape mod kit staring back at me.

 The VIP Tense falls into the companies advanced kits category but can it compete with other kits in the £50 price bracket.